-- Delinquent filing of a return-5% of the tax not paid by the original due date for each month or fractional part thereof up to 25%. - Failure to pay tax shown on a return by the due date -1/2 of 1% of the tax due for each month or fractional part thereof up to 25%.
-Failure to pay tax penalty is not due if the return is being amended due to an IRS audit. - Assessment of other penalties are as follows: - Negligent underpayment of tax-5% thereof. - Fraudulent underpayment-50% thereof. - Underpayment of estimated tax- see page 13.
+- Delinquent filing of a return-5% of the tax not paid by the original due date for each month or fractional part thereof up to 25%. - .• Failure to pay tax shown on a return by the due date -1/2 of 1% of the tax due for each month or fractional part thereof up to 25%.
+Failure to pay tax penalty is not due if the return is being amended due to an IRS audit. - .• Negligent underpayment of tax-5% thereof. - Fraudulent underpayment-50% thereof. - Underpayment of estimated tax- see page 13.